CetTest¶

 any system install in addition to being portable between Make/Ninja/Xcode/Visual Studio.

-If the test program is a bash
+If the test program is a bash script rather than a binary executable, cet_test_env

 may not be able to forward on the dynamic loader path correctly if a SIP-enabeld bash